 On Juneteenth, we celebrate both the abolition of slavery in the United States and the hope that it represents for our future.
 We also reflect on how companies like Vestwell—and our industry as a whole—can advance the work of racial equity today.

-To that end, there is an unfortunately large amount of work to do.
+To that end, there is, unfortunately, a large amount of work to do.
 The retirement gap between black and white Americans is stark.
-In 2016, the typical black household approaching retirement had 46 percent of the retirement wealth of the typical white household.
+In 2016, the typical black household approaching retirement had 46% of the retirement wealth of the typical white household.
 As a result, the poverty rate in 2019 among black retirees hit 18%, while the poverty rate for white retirees came in at 6.8%.

 However, this is not an intractable problem.
 The example of history can point our industry toward a modern, effective tool for closing the racial retirement gap: state retirement mandates.

 Universal programs, by their nature, are inclusive institutions.
 While selective programs accrue benefits only to those who participate, universal programs ensure people on all rungs of the economic ladder benefit from their adoption.
 In the United States, the best example of this principle in action is Social Security.

 Almost all workers participate in the U.S. Social Security program, and as a result, it is one of the most potent weapons in the fight for retirement equity.
 According to the Boston University study Social Security Is a Great Equalizer, without Social Security income, the retirement gap between white and black retirees would more than double.
 The study’s co-author, Geoffrey Sanzenbacker, stated that “the universal nature of Social Security is a big factor” as to why the program is so effective at closing the gap.

 Unfortunately, the Social Security Trust Fund is expected to hit a depletion point in 2035, potentially jeopardizing the program as a whole.
 Thankfully, it is not the only tool in our arsenal.
 State mandates are being implemented by 14 states nationwide, and they are already showing great promise.